Steve-P42/Quotes/README.md

 # Quotes

-The program shows random quotes in a simple window.
+The program shows quotes in a simple window read from a csv file.